 Audio and Video Conferencing

-Google Meet (formerly known as Google Hangouts Meet) - This app provides high-quality audio and video conferencing for meetings of up to 250 participants with real-time captioning available through the app's speech-to-text functionality.
+Google Meet - This app provides high-quality audio and video conferencing for meetings of up to 250 participants with real-time captioning available through the app's speech-to-text functionality.
 Share the Google-Meet link and participants can join with just one click!
 You can include participants from other countries with international dial-in numbers and enjoy smooth integration with your Google Calendar, allowing for seamless scheduling and easy access to all your meetings' details.
 You can even record your meeting provided you receive its participants' prior consent.
 To learn more about how to record a meeting, please click here for instructions or watch a quick video tutorial.

 Virtual Student Get-Togethers and Meetings